agsb/milliForth-RiscV/Notes.md

 This will be an implementation of MilliForth (sectorforth) concept for RISCV ISA.

-Milliforth uses a minimal set of primitives and functions for Forth.
+Milliforth uses a minimal set of primitives and functions for make a Forth.

 Must define:

-    a compiler suit of RISCV
-    a simulator of RISCV
+    a compiler suit of RISCV:   gcc riscv64-unknown-elf-* a simulator of RISCV:    spike

+    which memory map be used and pages size:    start 0x80000000, page 4096

+    where is the heap and stack in memory:    for a 4GB real memory in qemu VM, about 18GB

-    a library of core functions of RISCV
+    a library of core functions of RISCV:

-    how do getc and putc for key and emit which memory map be used and pages size where is the heap and stack in memory
+    how do getc and putc for key and emit

 ## ISA

 the RISCV is a 4 bytes (32-bit) cell CPU with 32-bit [ISA](https://www.cl.cam.ac.uk/teaching/1617/ECAD+Arch/files/docs/RISCVGreenCardv8-20151013.pdf) or [ISA](https://dejazzer.com/coen2710/lectures/RISC-V-Reference-Data-Green-Card.pdf)

-The milliForth will be a program called by elsewhere alien operational system, then use of temporary registers T0-T6, because they are expendable bettween function calls.
+The milliForth will be a program called by 'elsewhere alien operational system', then use of temporary registers A2-A7, because they are caller saved between function calls.

 ## Coding

+"qemu -kernel loads the kernel at 0x80000000 and causes each hart (i.e. core of CPU) to jump there."

-The milliForth uses memory pointers for data stack and return stack, to allow acesse using fetch and store from a special structure called 'user structure'.
+The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth (state, toin, last, here, sp, dp, tout, back, heap, tail).

 This version includes: